NFSS10/2FA-Authentication-JS/README.md

 ```

 -   `secret` - Base32 encoded secret key
--   `counter` - counter value, default is 1
+-   `counter` - Counter value, default is 1
--   `digits` - (optional) number of digits of the resulting code, default is 6
+-   `digits` - (optional) Number of digits of the resulting code, default is 6

 #### TOTP code generator